Florals are a wonderful way to inject romance and elegance into your home.

 Often dark floral prints are flamboyant and romantic, which often work well in grand houses, but for a more rural property why not go for a folk feel, instead?
 This Mind The Gap wallpaper, inspired by the design heritage of Transylvania, features Milfoil, bluebells and various local wildflowers, specific for the Carpathian forests.

-For a vintage bedroom with atmosphere, consider combining traditional wood paneling ideas with a romantic hedgrow-inspired print set on a dark background.
-Calming and elegant, this Borastapeter Sangfaglar wallpaper features dainty songbirds and butterflies amongst mulberry branches and sweet mock orange blossom in a subdued palette of black and mild green, which has been picked out for use on panelling to create a cohesive look.
+For a vintage bedroom with an atmosphere, consider combining traditional wood paneling ideas with a romantic hedgerow-inspired print set on a dark background.
+Calming and elegant, this Borastapeter Sangfaglar wallpaper features dainty songbirds and butterflies amongst mulberry branches and sweet mock orange blossom in a subdued palette of black and mild green, which has been picked out for use on paneling to create a cohesive look.

 How can I decorate with dark florals?

 Decorating with dark florals is a brilliant way to make a unique statement and is becoming increasingly popular.
 How you use them depends on how much of an impact you want to create.